oracle/oci-typescript-sdk/lib/osubusage/README.md

-# OCI NodeJS client for Osub Usage Service
+# OCI Node.js client for Osub Usage Service

 This module enables you to write code to manage resources for Osub Usage Service.